ging/fiware-idm/doc/admin_guide.md

     WHERE USERS.actor_id = ACTORS.id;
 ~~~

-And this will create a view with the structure:
+And this will create a view with the structure Keyrock needs to authenticate users:

-USER_VIEW Table
+**USER_VIEW Table**

 | id | password_salt | password        | email           | username      |
 |----|---------------|-----------------|-----------------|---------------|